Blog

 There are many corporate tools at our fingertips to satisfy this expectation such as company libraries of images, icons, videos, font guidelines, etc., which should be leveraged to develop standards, repeatable processes, and efficiencies.
 Still, it is highly recommended that a project’s core team includes a design professional who understands how to maximize the benefits of available design elements.

-What is the SAP Jam Design Value?
+What is the SAP Build Work Zone Design Value?

 Throughout a project’s development, it is important to recognize design as a priority versus as an afterthought.
 The most forward-thinking organizations will strive to make it a substantive part of their activities because they see the value of design at both a strategic and tactical level.